ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 1. [Step 1](/tree/step-01): Initialization,  cleanup, and setup
 2. [Step 2](/tree/step-02): Setting up the snap for Transaction Insights
+3. [Step 3](/tree/step-03): Enabling the Ethereum Provider in the snap

 ## Step 1: Initialization, cleanup, and setup